finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfolioGroupsApi.md

 ## UpsertPortfolioGroupAccessMetadata

-> ResourceListOfAccessMetadataValueOf UpsertPortfolioGroupAccessMetadata (string scope, string code, string metadataKey, UpsertPortfolioGroupAccessMetadataRequest request, DateTimeOrCutLabel effectiveAt = null)
+> ResourceListOfAccessMetadataValueOf UpsertPortfolioGroupAccessMetadata (string scope, string code, string metadataKey, UpsertPortfolioGroupAccessMetadataRequest upsertPortfolioGroupAccessMetadataRequest, DateTimeOrCutLabel effectiveAt = null)

 [EXPERIMENTAL] Upsert a Portfolio Group Access Metadata entry associated with a specific metadataKey.
 This creates or updates the data in LUSID.